Houdini 21.0 Nodes Copernicus nodes

 Depth Conversion

-Convert the inputs mindepth and maxdepth to distances from the camera from this kind of input.
-Distance
+Convert the mindepth and maxdepth inputs to distances from the camera from this kind of input.

 Depth

-The inputs are depths (distances projected along the forward direction of the camera, like you could get from Rasterize Geometry).
+The inputs are depths.
+These are distances projected along the forward direction of the camera, like you can get from Rasterize Geometry.

 Height

-The inputs are heights (displacements from the imaging plane toward the camera position).
+The inputs are heights.
+These are displacements from the imaging plane toward the camera position.

 Operation